Our Approach to Learning

 Our vision of Students First continues in our approach to learning.
 Staff at Consett Academy support teaching that allows all students to be challenged so that they make progress and can demonstrate excellence.
 We believe that every student can be the best that they can be and that all students can achieve excellence.

 Teachers plan lessons to engage students and deliver activities with clarity and enthusiasm.
 All lessons are planned so that they are pitched at a level for all students to make progress and be challenged in their learning.
 Active learning is promoted through student discussion and questioning so they can develop understanding, construct knowledge and make links with prior learning.
 Appropriate differentiated teaching approaches support students’ learning.
-Students can expect to see progression through bronze, silver and gold activities that are explained in every lesson.
 Activities ensure progression in student learning by increasing the level of conceptual challenge, the depth of understanding and the breadth of application of skills.
 Active listening is promoted, inviting a range of different responses and building in time for reflection.
 Constructive, relevant assessment and feedback is provided for students so that they know what they have done well and how to improve and refine their work.
 Teachers across the Academy develop students’ literacy through a focus on vocabulary, oracy and promoting a love for reading.

 Homework is set to consolidate learning and may initiate, deepen or extend student learning.
 A range of activities and tasks will be set for homework.